Chart Color Schemes

 Kilcoy faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has educational challenges, with university qualification rates at 15.6%, significantly lower than Greater Brisbane's average of 30.5%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 15.6%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 12.3%, followed by postgraduate qualifications (1.8%) and graduate diplomas (1.5%).
-Trade and technical skills are prominent, with 41.0% of residents aged 15+ holding vocational credentials - advanced diplomas at 10.6% and certificates at 30.4%.
+Vocational credentials are prevalent, with 41.0% of residents aged 15+ holding them, including advanced diplomas (10.6%) and certificates (30.4%).
+Educational participation is high, with 28.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education